Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Core Rotations

-Emergency Department (3 to 6-month rotation): Interns on the Emergency Department rotation will work in the Emergency Department (ED) with patients who are presenting with social, emotional, and/or behavioral issues.
+Emergency Department Rotation (6-month rotation): Interns on the Emergency Department rotation will work in the Emergency Department (ED) with patients who are presenting with social, emotional, and/or behavioral issues.
 Interns will learn about the most common behavioral health concerns (e.g., suicidal ideation, aggressive behaviors) that present to the emergency department.
-In the ED, interns will participate in evaluations of children presenting in a psychiatric crisis and help to determine what level of care is needed (such as admission to an inpatient psychiatric unit or intensive outpatient services) and what are appropriate discharge recommendations.
+In the ED, interns will participate in diagnostic evaluations of children presenting in a psychiatric crisis and help to determine what level of care is needed (such as admission to an inpatient psychiatric unit or intensive outpatient services) and what are appropriate discharge recommendations.
+Interns will administer, score, and interpret standardized assessment measures to inform disposition planning.
 In the ED, interns will also participate in an evidence supported family-based intervention for children in crisis.
 Interns will work with a variety of health care providers, including physicians, residents, nurses, and case managers.
 There will be a particular focus on the use of Motivational Interviewing (MI) elements.
-(Supervisors: Vicky Bouche, Ph.D. and Meredith Dennis, Ph.D.)
+(Supervisors: Vicky Bouche, Ph.D.,Meredith Dennis, Ph.D.)

 Behavioral Emergency Services/On Call: A distinctive feature of our program is that all interns receive training in managing behavioral emergencies through the provision of consultation services to the CHOC Emergency Department and hospital inpatient medical units.
-Interns will also have the opportunity to take call 1-3 days throughout the training year for high-risk consults.
+Interns may also have the opportunity to take call 1-3 days throughout the training year for high-risk consults.
 Trainees are always paired with a faculty member for this coverage.
 High risk consults include assessment of suicide risk or acute mental status changes.
 Interns will conduct a brief clinical interview, provide crisis intervention and immediate disposition plans for patients with suicidal ideation, potentially aggressive behaviors, and possible psychosis.
 This training experience helps to increase your competence and comfort in assessing and managing behavioral emergencies.

 Specialty Rotations

 Specialty rotations are designed to be an in-depth experience within a specific area.
 By focusing on a single medical service for six months, interns have the opportunity to become an integral part of the medical team.
 Interns will play a central and vital role in providing assessment and psychosocial interventions and consulting with the medical team.
 Rotations may vary each year, but at least 4 of the following rotations will be offered each year.
+Interns complete two 6-month specialty rotations during the internship year.

 Possible rotations may include: